 1 Corinthians 15:57-58 “But thanks be to God, who gives us the victory through our Lord Jesus Christ.
 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain.”

 Today, I’m planting sunflowers, planting seeds in her heart.
-My little bud is in Son training, learning what light looks like, because when she blooms I want her to know which way is really facing the Light.
+My little bud is in Son training, learning what light looks like, because when she blooms I want her to be steadfastly facing Son light.